Implicit authentication: History

 In 1977, Helen M. Wood indicated that there were two types of bio-metric authentication approaches - physiological and behavioral bio-metrics.
 The second approach related to user's gait, location information and keystroke patterns.
 The utilization of the bio-metrics for user authentication had been developed in the field such as: location-based access control, notably keystroke dynamics and typing pattern.
-In 2010, Shi et al. had migrated bio-metrics authentication approach to mobile device which contained many sensors, and significantly increased the accuracy of the authentication, and they called the new approach "implicit authentication".
-Due to the fast growth of smart technology, smart device became more and more sophisticated with computational power grew in each year, and it provided the foundation for IA to achieve high accurate and user-friendly authentication.
+In 2010, Shi et al. had migrated bio-metrics authentication approach to mobile devices which contained many sensors, which significantly increased the accuracy of the authentication.
+They called the new approach "implicit authentication".
+Due to the fast growth of smart technology, smart devices became more and more sophisticated as computational power grew in each year, and it provided the foundation for IA to achieve highly accurate and user-friendly authentication.
 The current IA approaches mainly focused on touch sensor, GPS and accelerometer, and the corresponding techniques were SVM, kNN, GMM and topic model.